dwshadle/florence-price-catalog/_texts/price-come_come.md

 {:.bibliography}

 ---
 ## Notes
+[^fn1]: Moore's original poem is called "A Joke Versified."
-[^fn1]: The manuscript in MC 988b Box 4A incorrectly lists Ogden Nash as the lyricist.
+[^fn2]: The manuscript in MC 988b Box 4A incorrectly lists Ogden Nash as the lyricist.